fjarri/reikna/doc/source/tutorial-basic.rst

 Usage of computations
 =====================

-All ``Tigger`` computation classes are derived from the :py:class:`~tigger.core.Computation` class and therefore share the same API and behavior.
+All ``reikna`` computation classes are derived from the :py:class:`~reikna.core.Computation` class and therefore share the same API and behavior.
-Each computation is parametrized by a dictionary called **basis** (which is hidden from the user), and, sometimes, by the names and positions of its arguments (when they can vary, for example, in :py:class:`~tigger.elementwise.Elementwise`).
+Each computation is parametrized by a dictionary called **basis** (which is hidden from the user), and, sometimes, by the names and positions of its arguments (when they can vary, for example, in :py:class:`~reikna.elementwise.Elementwise`).

-Before use a computation has to be fully prepared by means of calling :py:meth:`~tigger.core.Computation.prepare_for`.
+Before use a computation has to be fully prepared by means of calling :py:meth:`~reikna.core.Computation.prepare_for`.
 This method derives the basis from a set of positional arguments and optional keyword arguments.
-The positional arguments should be either the same arrays and scalars you are going to pass to the computation call (which means the same shapes and data types), or their replacements in the form of :py:class:`~tigger.core.ArrayValue` and :py:class:`~tigger.core.ScalarValue` objects:
+The positional arguments should be either the same arrays and scalars you are going to pass to the computation call (which means the same shapes and data types), or their replacements in the form of :py:class:`~reikna.core.ArrayValue` and :py:class:`~reikna.core.ScalarValue` objects:

 ::